 The patient is asked to actively move each joint to determine any changes in function, instability and level of pain.
 It is also critical to monitor the same movements of the non injured region of the body to obtain an overall functional status of the patient.
 If abnormalities are present, the patient is subjected to a range of passive tests to assess increased or impaired range of movement.
 Subsequently, specific instability tests may be performed.
 When examining the function of the wrist the doctor will use specific tests and measure any changes in the range of movement that may have been compromised by a pathology.

 The main examination will include changes in:

-Pronation / Supination is a forearm function, consisting in the rotation of the hand either palm up or down, respectively.
+This is an actual forearm function, consisting in the rotation of the hand either palm up or down, respectively.
 The forearm bones, ulna and radius cross each other when performing supination.

 Metacarpo-phalangeal (MCP) joint of the thumb: Flexion/Extension 0º/60º.
 The thumb is moved towards the inner palm (flexion) or outwards (extension).

 Abduction and adduction refer to the movement of the thumb forward and backward.

 Thumb opposition is the movement used when the thumb touches the tip of the little finger.